Whether you’re at home or on the go, Nintendo Switch problems can ruin your gaming experience. That’s why you need these tips to fix them.

-Almost every reviewer has complained of the left Joy-Con periodically losing a signal when attached to the Joy-Con Grip that Nintendo includes with the hardware.
+Early Nintendo Switch consoles come with a left Joy-Con that periodically loses its connection when attached to the Joy-Con Grip that Nintendo includes in the box.
 Why this is happening is unclear, but the controller will reconnect after a few seconds.
 This doesn’t happen when connected directly to the Nintendo Switch.
-You’ll need to manually sync it back to the console from the settings.

 Nintendo Switch Problems: Can’t Add Storage Using USB 3.0 Port on Dock

 The Nintendo Switch’s television dock includes a single USB 3.0 port, but you can’t use that USB port to add a hard drive to the console.
 Instead, use the MicroSD Card underneath the kickstand to add more space for your games.

 When you get your Nintendo Switch, it won’t be in working order.
 Games will play fine, but the console’s social systems and eShop won’t be there.
 You must download the latest Nintendo Switch software update to enable them.
 Do not tether your Nintendo Switch to your Android-powered smartphone or iPhone to download this software update.

 Nintendo Switch Problems: Missing Voice-Chat & Lobbies